-We handle personal injury claims.
-Texas is the only state in the Union where employers can drop out of the program, and these non-subscribers, as they're known, have the same common law rights to bring claims against employers as anyone else who doesn't cash their paychecks.
+We're not a worker's comp firm, though; we handle personal injury claims.
+That's particularly relevant in Texas, because it's the only state in the U.S. where employers can drop out of the worker's comp program.
+Employees of these non-subscribers, as they're known, have the same common law rights to bring claims against employers as they would against anyone else who doesn't cash their paychecks.

 Texas Just HAD to Be Different.

-Texan legislators would prefer that non-subscribers get with the Workers' Compensation program.
-To encourage their enrollment, the Worker's Compensation Act (WCA) was created to limit their options in the event that employees have to sue them.
-The WCA stripped several of the defenses that employers had commonly used, which had stacked the deck unfairly in their favor.
+Texan legislators would really prefer that non-subscribers get with the workers' compensation program.
+To encourage their enrollment, the Worker's Compensation Act (WCA) was created to limit their options in the event of employee lawsuits.
+The WCA stripped several of the common defenses that until then had unfairly stacked the deck in employers' favor.

-Don't get me wrong, though--Texas non-subscribers aren't powerless just because they lost some of their big guns.
-There's still several defenses they can apply when they're sued for damages.
-If they can prove these defenses apply to the case, they can mitigate or even fully negate the claim.
+Don't get me wrong: Texas non-subscribers aren't powerless just because they lost some potent defenses by opting out of workers' comp.
+They still have many tactics to try when they're sued for damages.
+If they can prove their defenses apply to the case, they can mitigate or even fully negate the claim.

 Another Way Carbs Can Ruin Your Life

-While this is covered elsewhere on the site, I think it's important to just very quickly touch on the four elements that must be proved in a successful Texas work injury claim:
+While this is covered many times over on our site, let's quickly touch on the four elements that must be proved in a successful Texas work injury claim:

 - The employer owed the employee a duty to provide a safe workplace.